highlando/academic-kickstart/content/post/covid-19-trends/index.md

 # The Actual Numbers

-As of the date indicated in the plots, the JHU data delivers the following numbers.
-We plot the logarithmic slopes for several countries for the last 80 days.
+We use the JHU for the last 100 days and plot the slopes for the last 90 days.
+The moving horizon of 100 days makes the changes of the last 3 months better visible.
+By plotting only 90 days, we omit a part of the wiggly behavior in the start of the data (which however is not relevant for the main part).

+## The last 100 days

 See the [pdf file](slopes-dsifc.pdf) for more countries and a better resolution of the plots.

-{{< figure src="slopes-dsifc.png" title="The slopes of a logarithmic plot of the accumulated casualties for a number of countries.
+{{< figure src="slopes-dsifc.png" title="The slopes of a logarithmic plot of the accumulated casualties (of the last 100 days) for a number of countries.
 The colored background marks the days where the number of deaths was below 100, 300, 900, 2700, 8100, 24300, ..., respectively.
-The first 5 countries are always shown.
-The other 3 countries change occasionally.
+The total number is the number of deaths in the last 100 days.
+The first 6 countries are always shown.
+The other 2 countries change occasionally.
 See the [pdf](slopes-dsifc.pdf) for all countries." lightbox="true" >}}

 <!-- ## Explanations of the Data Representation